 If you have determined you are a viable candidate for PAE or are actively deciding about the treatment, it’s important to understand the process.

-Prior to the PAE treatment
+Prior to Treatment

-Before the PAE treatment begins, you may undergo a brief physical examination and a series of ultrasounds or MRIs.
+Before the treatment begins, you may undergo a brief physical examination and a series of ultrasounds or MRIs.
 This will assist in evaluating the rate of urine flow.
 As you prepare for the procedure, you will be given a mild sedative, but remain awake.
 Because PAE is generally an outpatient procedure, no general anesthesia is needed.

 As the procedure begins, a small incision will be made in your upper thigh or wrist as to gain access to your arterial system.
 A small, spaghetti-like catheter is then placed into the vessels that supply blood to your prostate.

 As the prostate is reached, small microscopic particles are injected into the blood vessels and the blood flow to your prostate is decreased.
-This process will be repeated as to reach both sides of the prostate.
+This process will be repeated to reach both sides of the prostate.

 As the blood flow decreases, the prostate will begin to shrink, and your urinary symptoms will begin to improve.
 Because the treatment is outpatient and takes nearly one to four hours to perform, you can resume normal activity within the day.